 BMAT scores are somewhat complicated, because your score is reported on a scale rather than as a sum of all the points you’ve achieved.

-You can get a maximum of 32 points in Section 1 and a maximum of 27 in Section 2, because every correct answer will earn you one point.
-However, your score will be reported on a scale between 1.0 and 9.0 and not the number of points you’ve got.
+You can get a maximum of 32 points in Section 1 and a maximum of 27 in Section 2, with each correct answer earning you one point.
+However, your score will be reported on a scale between 1.0 and 9.0 and not by the number of points you’ve got.

 These sections aren’t negatively marked, which means you won’t lose a point if you get a question wrong.